Last Updated on October 26, 2021 by Melody McDonald

 Alimony in Texas is a contractual construction and does not come up in Texas nearly as often as it does in other jurisdictions.
 It is nevertheless an important consideration when going into the divorce process.

 Difference Between Contractual Alimony in Texas vs. Court-Ordered Spousal Maintenance

-In many marriages, one spouse earns a higher income than the other, while the other works part-time, handles household duties, or cares for children.
+In many marriages, one spouse earns a higher income than the other, while the other may work part-time, handle household duties, and care for children.
 After a divorce, the lower-earning spouse may not be in a strong enough financial position to get the education or career necessary to start earning enough to cover their expenses.
-This is the basic reasoning behind why Texas courts will award a spouse “spousal maintenance” or parties agree to “contractual alimony” in a divorce.
-In addition to dividing the spouse’s property community, the court may also require one spouse to make payments to the other to allow them to keep up their standard of living during and after the divorce.
+This is the basic reasoning behind why Texas courts will award “spousal maintenance” or parties agree to “contractual alimony” in a divorce.
+In addition to dividing the spouse’s community property, the court may also require one spouse to make payments to the other to allow them to keep up their standard of living during and after the divorce.
 These are the important differences between contractual alimony vs. court-ordered spousal maintenance.

 Contractual alimony is just that – a contractual obligation.
 Usually, divorces are settled by agreement of the spouses, whether voluntary or through compulsory mediation.
 During these negotiations, the spouses bargain over certain issues, like how to divide up property and debts, parenting time schedules, and alimony awards.
 Once the spouses reach an agreement, they submit it to the judge to enter into the final divorce decree.
 This final divorce decree is binding, so the spouses contractually must adhere to the agreement they signed.

 One difference between contractual alimony vs. court-ordered spousal maintenance is that the spouses can basically agree to make the payments in any amount, for any duration, including permanently.
 Court-ordered spousal maintenance, on the other hand, is much more limited in scope.

 Court-Ordered Spousal Maintenance